-Volkswagen will invest up to EUR3.4 billion ($4.4 billion) to upgrade its model lineup and plants in Brazil.
-According to VW chief executive Martin Winterkorn, the investment is part of the carmaker’s goal to become the world\'s biggest carmaker by 2018, noting that Brazil is a cornerstone of the Strategy 2018.
+German carmaker Volkswagen will be investing up to EUR3.4 billion ($4.4 billion) to upgrade its model lineup and plants in Brazil.
+According to VW chief executive officer Martin Winterkorn, the investment is part of the carmaker’s goal to become the biggest auto maker in the world by 2018, noting that Brazil is a cornerstone of the Strategy 2018.

-The carmaker’s investment plan in Brazil runs through 2016 and includes an investment of EUR126 million at its component factory in Sao Carlos in a bid to increase output to 4,800 engines a day from the current 3,800.
-VW hopes its strategy in Brazil could help it offset the dwindling demand for vehicles in Europe.
+The German carmaker’s investment plan in Brazil runs through 2016 and includes an investment of EUR126 million at its component factory in Sao Carlos in a bid to increase output to 4,800 engines a day from the current 3,800 units.
+VW is hoping that its strategy in Brazil could help it offset the dwindling demand for vehicles in Europe.

 However, VW is not without rivals in Brazil as the other carmakers from Asia and the United States are also making their moves in the South American country.
 According to IHS Automotive, vehicle sales in Brazil are expected to jump by 8.6 percent this year.

 Michael Macht, VW’s production chief, said that the German carmaker’s investment in Brazil will involve standardizing factories and installing technology to produce vehicles based on its MQB platform, the same architecture that underpins the VW Golf and other models.
 Macht remarked that he sees enormous potential in Brazil just from the systemic implementation of parts sharing.

 Headquartered in Sao Bernardo do Campo, Brazil, Volkswagen do Brasil Ltda., is a subsidiary arm of Volkswagen Group in the country.
 Established in 1953 and led by Friedrich Schultz-Wenk as it first president, Volkswagen do Brasil was in responsible for the local assembly of the Volkswagen Type 1 from parts imported from Germany.